 FFP2 face masks mandatory in Germany

 On January 19, the federal and state governments, among other things, tightened the rules for mandatory masks.
-In the future, at least medical face masks, so-called surgical masks, must be worn on public transport and in stores.
+In the future, in any case, medical face masks, so-called surgical masks, must be worn on public transport and in shops.
 Masks with the FFP2 standards are even safer.
-The simple mouth-nose cover is no longer sufficient.
+The simple mouth-nose covering is no longer sufficient.

-Even in the pre-coronavirus era, many doctors and dentists used a protective mouth-nose mask (MNS).
-Also known as a surgical, surgical or medical face mask, it is made of multi-layered plastic with folds for a better fit.
+Even in the pre-coronavirus era, many doctors and dentists used a protective mouth-nose mask (NMS).
+Also known as a surgical, operating or medical face mask, it is made of multi-layer plastic with pleats for a better fit.
 With an approval according to NEN-EN 14683, this type of mask is considered a medical face mask with a certain filtering capacity.
 The CE mark on the packaging indicates that the legal quality requirements have been met.

-Surgical masks protect other people in the immediate vicinity primarily from droplets that the mask wearer disperses from the mouth and nose, for example, when speaking or coughing, and not from aerosols.
-For the wearer, they offer only a certain degree of self-protection.
-Surgical masks are intended for single use, but can be used several times if worn for only a short time.
+Surgical masks primarily protect other people in the immediate vicinity against droplets that the mask wearer spreads from the mouth and nose when speaking or coughing, for example, and not against aerosols.
+For the wearer, they provide only a measure of self-protection.
+Surgical masks are intended for single use, but can be used multiple times if only worn for a short time.
 Regular replacement is recommended.

-FFP masks and cellulose surgical masks should not be washed, otherwise filter performance would be significantly reduced.
+FFP masks and surgical masks made of cellulose should not be washed as the filter performance would otherwise be significantly reduced.
 Although the masks are considered disposable, many experts see no problem in using them several times - up to five times - for private use.
 Especially if they are only worn for a short time, for example when shopping.
-Afterwards, they should preferably be hung on a hook and dried at room temperature.
+After that, they should preferably be hung on a hook and dried at room temperature.

-A research project by the University of Applied Sciences and the University of Münster has shown that in FFP2 masks almost all infectious coronaviruses have disappeared after seven days of drying.
+A research project of the University of Applied Sciences and the University of Münster has shown that in FFP2 masks, almost all infectious coronaviruses have disappeared after seven days of drying.
 The researchers recommend not wearing masks on two consecutive days, but using seven marked masks in succession if possible.

-If you are looking for FFP2 face masks, we can help!
+Are you looking for FFP2 mouth masks, we can help you!
 We have a large number of masks in stock.
 These are made in Europe from European raw materials.
-Please contact us by using this contact form.
+Contact us using this contact form.